 EverGreen is 100% local renewable power, starting with geothermal power.
 The product isn’t for everyone because it carries a cost premium of about 20% and a 12 month commitment.
 But for those who want to help pioneer a clean energy economy, you can start service early–even before you receive an enrollment notice.
 Learn more.

 Definitely not.
 There are enough existing structures and parking lots to provide a large percentage of our needs.
 Sonoma Clean Power also purchases geothermal power from the Geysers facility, a technology that makes power by pumping treated wastewater from Sonoma County into the ground where hot rocks heat the water to make steam and run turbines.
 Ground-mounted solar systems may also be constructed, but they will be subject to all of the normal environmental compliance reviews.

-We started with a small amount of unbundled renewable energy credits as a way to get more renewable energy at a low cost, but we are already transitioning away from them.
 “RECs” are a way of paying a remote renewable energy producer to support renewable power, and are allowed for use in California as a way of using more renewable energy.
-However, RECs are not effective at supporting our local economy and have a limited benefit for supporting the construction of new renewable resources.
+However, we don’t think RECs are effective at supporting our local economy and have a limited benefit for supporting the construction of new renewable resources.
 For this reason, Sonoma Clean Power has committed to using no unbundled RECs for the purpose of calculating our greenhouse gas impacts.
 We also limit our total use to 3% of our whole portfolio, the same amount that PG&E is allowed to use.

 Since the Geysers geothermal facility makes a lot of power and is close by, it seems reasonable to assume that all of our power comes from that clean resource.
 But it turns out that just living near a clean power plant isn’t enough.